validmeasures/validmeasures.github.io/_projects/national-cmam-coverage-sierra-leone.md

 header:
   overlay_image: /assets/images/sierraLeoneSLEACsat.png
 excerpt: Use of SLEAC to assess coverage of the Sierra Leone National CMAM programme
+description: Use of SLEAC to assess coverage of the Sierra Leone National CMAM programme
 sidebar:
     - title: "Country"
       image: /assets/images/Unicef.jpg